cloewen8/Plan-Loader/manual/Getting Started.md

 # Getting Started

-The dynamic loader includes 2 major facets:

-- Performing actions in a predefined order.
-- Performing actions in a predefined context (*coming soon*).

-Both of these facets are achieved using plans.
-A plan is an object which defines the action.
+The dynamic loader focuses on a single major concept, plans!
+A plan is an object which defines behaviors.
+A plan can be executed, list other plans to execute, accept resources, and more.

 To start executing a plan, call the exported `execute` function.
 ```js